DDAProducciones/onlyfans-content-downloader/README.md

 - Intelligent.
 Dynamically executes code-blocks based on the page state instead of a static download order.
 It takes the most effecient route to download the media files based on where the code is executed from.
 - Shows you the download progression in both the frontend and back-end.
 - Shows how many media files are hidden/locked from you.
+- Tested on a single user with 5.000+ photos and 2.000+ videos.

 ## dependencies